yungzyad/224FinalProject/README.md

 Admittedly, C++ is not an ideal language for database management, but this application was assigned with this challenge in mind.

+Please see detailed project description .pdf for more details on the assignment.

 Grade of 100 recieved.